-Following this reasoning, the resulting effective process times for lots are as depicted in Figure 34.9.
-Note that only arrival and departure events of lots to a workstation are needed for determining the effective process times.
-Furthermore, none of the contributing disturbances needs to be measured.
-In highly automated manufacturing systems, arrival and departure events of lots are being registered, so for these manufacturing systems, effective process time realizations can be determined rather easily.
-These EPT realizations can be used in a relatively simple discrete-event model of the manufacturing system.
-Such a discrete-event model only contains the architecture of the manufacturing system, buffers, and machines.
-The process times of these machines are samples from their EPT distribution as measured from real manufacturing data.
-There is no need for incorporating machine failures, operators, etc., as this is all included in the EPT-distributions.
-Furthermore, the EPTs are utilization independent.
-That is, EPTs determined collected at a certain throughput rate are also valid for different throughput rates.
+Rooda 2003) are utilization independent.
+That is, data collected at a certain throughput rate is also valid for different throughput rates.
 Also, machines with the same EPT-distribution can be added to a workstation.
-This makes it possible to study how the manufacturing system responds in case a new machine is added, or all kinds of other what-if-scenarios.
+This makes it possible to study how the manufacturing system responds in case a new machine is added, or all kinds of other what-if-scenario's.
 Finally, since EPT-realizations characterize operational time variability, they can be used for performance measuring.
-For more on this issue, the interested reader is referred to Jacobs et al. (2003, 2006).
-What is most important is that EPTs can be determined from real manufacturing data and yield relatively simple discrete-event models of the manufacturing system under consideration.
-These relatively simple discrete-event models can serve as a starting point for controlling manufacturing systems dynamically.
+For more on this issue, the interested reader is referred to (Jacobs, Etman, Campen, and Rooda 2003; Jacobs, Bakel, Etman, and Rooda 2005).
+What is most important is that EPT's can be determined from real manufacturing data and yield relatively simple discrete event models of the manufacturing system under consideration.
+These relatively simple discrete event models can serve as a starting point for controlling manufacturing systems dynamically.

-34.6 Control of Manufacturing Systems: A Framework
+1.6 Control of manufacturing systems: a framework

-In the previous section, the concept of effective process times has been introduced as a means to arrive at relatively simple discrete-event models for manufacturing systems, using measurements from the real manufacturing system under consideration.
-The resulting discrete-event models are large queueing networks which capture the dynamics reasonably well.
-These relatively simple discrete-event models are not only a starting point for analyzing the dynamics of a manufacturing system, but can also be used as a starting point for controller design.
-If one is able to control the dynamics of the discrete-event model of the manufacturing system, the resulting controller can also be used for controlling the real manufacturing system.

-Even though control theory exists for controlling discrete-event systems, unfortunately none of it is appropriate for controlling discrete-event models of real-life manufacturing systems.
-This is mainly due to the large number of states of a manufacturing system.
+In the previous section, the concept of effective process times has been introduced as a means to arrive at relatively simple discrete event models for manufacturing systems, using measurements from the real manufacturing system under consideration.
+The resulting discrete event models are large queueing networks which capture the dynamics reasonably well.
+These relatively simple discrete event models are not only a starting point for analyzing the dynamics of a manufacturing system, but can also be used as a starting point for controller design.
+If one is able to control the dynamics of the discrete event model of the manufacturing system, the resulting controller can also be used for controlling the real manufacturing system.
+Even though control theory exists for controlling discrete event systems, unfortunately none of it is appropriate for controlling discrete event models of real-life manufacturing systems.
+This is mainly due to the large number of states a manufacturing system can be in.
 Therefore, a different approach is needed.